Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 That's 40-hour weeks, by the way.

-Obamacare authorizes at least 11 regulations that'll have a significant economic impact on small business, including mandatory labeling for restaurant menus and vending machines, caloric content, nutritional value labels, and payment systems policies, among others.
+Obamacare authorizes at least 11 regulations that will have a significant economic impact on small business, including mandatory labeling for restaurant menus and vending machines, caloric content, nutritional value labels, and payment systems policies, among others.

 We don't have it.